Lesson video

 She was the voice of mercy.

-And again, we see that at the age of just eight years old when she pled successfully in behalf of disgrace noble, she did so again throughout her reign.
+And again, we see that at the age of just eight years old when she pled successfully in behalf of a disgraced noble.

-But I think it's really quite dramatic that an eight year old can enter a country the first time and it had such an immediate impact straight away.
+She did so again throughout her reign, but I think it's really quite dramatic that an eight-year-old can enter a country for the first time and it had such an immediate impact straight away.

-She was controlled by men, she was controlled by her father and by her husband.
+She was controlled by her father and by her husband.

-The men in her life had the most same what she did.
+The men in her life had the most say in what she did.

 And the reason being is it was necessary to keep the family line going.

-Other things can be learned from Matilda's life about women in mediaeval Europe at this point in time.
+Other things can be learned from Matilda's life about women in medieval Europe at this point in time, but these are some of the main things.

-But these are some of the main things, right?
-It's just one of the things to consider then, which I actually consider right at the very start of the lesson.
+Right, there's just one other thing to consider then, which I asked you to consider right at the very start of the lesson.

 And the reason being is that Matilda was an aristocrat.

-So there were huge differences between Matilda's experience and the experience of most women in mediaeval Europe at this point in time.
+So there were huge differences between Matilda's experience and the experience of most women in medieval Europe at this point in time.

 Having said that though, there are quite a lot of similarities as well.

-And also most women married young, although not necessarily as young as the age at which Matilda was betrothed, but most women did marry young in order to effectively maximise the amount of time they are able to have children.
+But most women did marry young in order to effectively maximize the amount of time they are able to have children.

 And some women also ran businesses if their husbands died as well.

-So the point we're trying to make here is that women were respected and and able to control and have authority on their own to some extent in this point in time.
+So the point we're trying to make here is that women were respected, and able to control, and have authority on their own to some extent in this point in time.

-So you can use a diagram in the previous slide to help you make your choice.
+So you can use the diagram in the previous slide to help you make a choice.

 So make sure you fully explain why you've made your choices.

-Pause the video now once you do this, and I'll see you in just a moment.
+Pause the video whilst you do this, and I'll see you in just a moment.

 Okay, welcome back.